Come, Stay Awhile, and Serve FAQ

 4. Are participants expected to attend chapel and other religious services at Koinonia?

-Participants are encouraged to attend not because we want to convert anyone, but rather experience has shown that it works better if they do.
-Participants learn more about the community they are coming to assist and the community learns more about them.
+Participants are asked to attend not because we want to convert anyone but rather because experience has shown that it works better if they do.
+Participants learn more about the community they are coming to assist, and the community learns more about them.
 The end of most services includes a time of announcements.
 More efficient communication is facilitated by people being present.

-5. When are the communal meals and are participants expected to attend those meals?
+5. When are the communal meals, and are participants expected to attend them?

 Again, it is our experience that it works best if participants attend regularly.
-Of course, if you need down time or simply want to go to town to have a burger, that’s fine.
-We take a headcount as to how many will be at meals so you’ll need to let the Come, Stay Awhile & Serve coordinator know when you are going to be absent.
+Of course, if you need downtime or simply want to go to town for a burger, that’s fine.
+We take a headcount on how many will be at meals, so you’ll need to let the Come, Stay Awhile & Serve coordinator know when you will be absent.
 A good rule of thumb is to aim to be present for meals (and other activities) more often than you are not present.
 We have lunch together Monday through Friday.
-From time to time, we may have a communal breakfast, lunch or dinner on a day/night other than the usual.
-These are announced in advanced.
+Occasionally, we may have a communal breakfast, lunch, or dinner on a day/night other than the usual.
+These are announced in advance.

-6. When I arrive, should I bring some basic groceries – coffee, bread and peanut butter, that sort of thing?
+6. When I arrive, should I bring some basic groceries – coffee, bread, peanut butter, etc.?

-Koinonia provides basic groceries throughout the duration of the term but if you have specialty items you would like to bring check with hospitality.
-Sometimes refrigerator space is at a premium.
+Koinonia stocks a few basic grocery items throughout the term, but it’s okay if you have specialty items you would like to bring.
 As you see above, we have some meals together, but not all.
 Participants are welcome to anything in the leftover fridge in the dining hall.

 7. Do I get any time off during my term?

 You choose the number of hours you would like to work during your term.
-The minimum requirement is 25 but you are welcome to indicate a willingness to work more.
-Please remember Koinonia is a working farm that offers hospitality and serves in ministries both on and off the farm so the work hours may not be within the typical 9:00 a.m. to 5:00 pm. work day.
-Depending on your work interests, you may be asked to help with chores during non-traditional work hours, including early in the morning, after dinner, and on weekends.
+The minimum requirement is 30, but you are welcome to indicate a willingness to work more.
+Please remember that Koinonia is a working farm that offers hospitality and serves in ministries on and off the farm, so the work hours may not be within the typical 9:00 a.m. to 5:00 pm. work day.
+Depending on your work interests, you may be asked to help with chores during non-traditional work hours, including early morning, after dinner, and on weekends.

 Koinonia is a smoke-free, tobacco-free campus.
-Community vehicles are smoke-free, too.
+Community vehicles are smoke-free, too, should you need to ride in them.
 Alcohol may be used discreetly and in moderation in your residence outside of work hours.
-No alcohol is allowed in open, public areas indoors or outdoors on the main campus.
+No alcohol is allowed in open, public areas indoors or outdoors on the central campus.
 No level of drunkenness is acceptable.
-Intoxication, inappropriate use of prescribed drugs, use of illegal drugs will result in the immediate dismissal from the program and the immediate departure from Koinonia.
+Intoxication, inappropriate use of prescribed drugs, and use of illegal drugs will result in the immediate dismissal from the program and the immediate departure from Koinonia.

-9. Can I bring my bicycle, car, TV, and my multitude of electronic devices and video games, a complete house full of furniture, etc.?
+9. Can I bring my bicycle, car, TV, electronic devices and video games, a complete house full of furniture, etc.?

-Participants may bring a bike and/or a vehicle if they wish, but nothing else listed above (well, a cell phone, tablet/laptop are okay).
+Participants may bring a bike and/or a vehicle if they wish, but nothing else listed above (well, a cell phone and your tablet/laptop are okay).
 Please remember that we aim to live simply.
-When deciding what to bring, keep in mind that you won’t have a big space to put it.
+When deciding what to bring, remember that you won’t have ample space to put it.
 Bring the minimum of what you need for your stay.
-Lodging is fully furnished and all bedding, towels, and washcloths provided.
+Lodging is fully furnished, and all bedding, towels, and washcloths are provided.

 10. Will participants have opportunities to meet with members?

-11. If I have any questions or concerns about my work assignment, to whom do I speak?
+11. To whom do I speak if I have any questions or concerns about my work assignment?

-The go to person for participants is the program coordinator.
-If this coordinator is not available, feel free to arrange to meet with the administrative coordinator or with the director.
+The program coordinator is the go-to person for participants.
+If this coordinator is unavailable, please arrange to meet with the administrative coordinator or the director.

-12. If I have a personal issue, an issue with someone here, a maintenance issue in my room, questions about Koinonia, who do I see?
+12. If I have a personal issue, an issue with someone at Koinonia, a maintenance issue in my room, or questions about Koinonia, who do I see?

-The program coordinator should be able to answer your questions or get you to the person who can answer them.
-Of course, if for some reason your concern is about the program coordinator and you can’t get the issue resolved with a conversation with her/him then please see the administrative coordinator or director.
+The program coordinator should be able to answer your questions or direct you to the person who can answer them.
+Of course, if, for some reason, your concern is about the program coordinator and you can’t resolve the issue with a conversation with her/him, then please see the administrative coordinator or director.

-13. May I remain longer than three months?
+13. May I remain longer than one, two, or three months for which I am accepted?

 A participant may apply for one additional term.
-The application will be given full consideration, but to allow for a healthy rotation of program participants, extensions are more often the exception rather than the rule.
+The application will be given full consideration, but extensions are often the exception rather than the rule to allow for a healthy rotation of program participants.

 15. What can I read that will help me get oriented to Koinonia and my term in the program?

 A Welcome Notebook is provided upon arrival.
 Make sure to read (and reread) the Frequently Asked Questions throughout your stay.
 The Cotton Patch Evidence by Dallas Lee gives a solid look at the early part of Koinonia’s history through the start of the Partnership Housing Movement that became Habitat for Humanity.
-It is for sale in the Welcome Center Store and in our online farm store here.
-Another book that gives you a glimpse of the through line of this community and its commitment to being a house of prayer is A Way of Prayer by Bren Dubay.
-This, too, you can purchase in the Welcome Center and in our online farm store.
+It is for sale in the Welcome Center Store and our online farm store.
+Another book that gives you a glimpse of the throughline of this community and its commitment to being a house of prayer is A Way of Prayer by Bren Dubay.
+You can also purchase this at the Welcome Center or the online farm store.

 More questions?
 Please do not hesitate to email us at serve@koinoniafarm.org or call 229 924-0391.